ray-project/ray/doc/source/dask-on-ray.rst

 and optimized operations.
 Operations on these collections create a task graph, which is executed by a scheduler.

-Dask-on-Ray is a scheduler for Dask, allowing you to build data analyses using Dask's collections and then execute the underlying tasks on a Ray cluster.
-We use Dask's scheduler API, which allows you to specify any callable as the scheduler that you would like Dask to use to execute your workload.
+Ray provides a scheduler for Dask (`dask_on_ray`) which allows you to build data analyses using Dask's collections and execute the underlying tasks on a Ray cluster.

+`dask_on_ray` uses Dask's scheduler API, which allows you to specify any callable as the scheduler that you would like Dask to use to execute your workload.
 Using the Dask-on-Ray scheduler, the entire Dask ecosystem can be executed on top of Ray.